ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 The Raspberry Pi(R) bootloader is used to boot from the contents of the micro SD card in the on-board tray upon power-up.
+Formatting the SD card is a topic of great interest.
+A partition tool or a running *nix itself seem to be the best ways known (reported to work) to format the SD card in the necessary way.
+The format characteristics that worked for this example are FAT32, active primary partition, non-Win* tool used to format.

 The bootloader performs its own pre-programmed initializations.
 It then loads the contents of the file `kernel.img` to RAM address `0x00008000`